‘World’s Sexiest Nurse’ Lauren Drain Shows Off Growing Baby Bump In Sports Bra & Tiny Shorts

 The video has already been viewed over 100,000 times.

 Lauren certainly isn’t shy when it comes to showing off her fabulous figure.
 On Friday, the stunner posted a sexy snap on Instagram.
 The beautiful blonde flaunted her perky derriere in a pair of tiny Daisy Dukes.
-The 33-year-old paired the look with a sheer tank top, that left little to the imagination.
+The 33-year-old paired the look with a sheer tank top that left little to the imagination.
 The photo, however, appeared to have been taken prior to Lauren’s pregnancy, as her stomach was completely flat.

-The blonde beauty announced her pregnancy in July, reported Yahoo News.
-The New York Times best selling author, uploaded a photo of herself and her husband, David Kagan, on Instagram.
-The couple posed on the beach with their hand on Lauren’s slightly rounded stomach.
+The blond beauty announced her pregnancy in July, reported Yahoo News.
+The New York Times best-selling author uploaded a photo of herself and her husband, David Kagan, on Instagram.
+The couple posed on the beach with their hands on Lauren’s slightly rounded stomach.

 “We’re extremely excited & I’m definitely a little nervous to announce that a little Kagan Piggy/Gummy Bear is on its way come early 2020!” read the caption.